- •Video editing guide for beginners

 Hi, I'm delighted to join you on Wondershare to help you learn how to use Apple Final Cut Pro X video editing software.

 A quick word on myself.
-I've been using, writing about and training on Final Cut Pro for more than 10 years.
+My name is Larry Jordan, and I've been using, writing about and training on Final Cut Pro for more than 10 years.
 I travel the world teaching editors how to tell stories in pictures.
 And I can help you master this software so you can tell stories yourself.

 That’s where I can help.
 The best way to think about video editing is that it is a process - a flow - from beginning to end.
 When you follow the flow, your story flows naturally from your imagination to the screen.
 When you fight the flow, you spend more time fixing problems than you do editing.